dasneko/scripts/README.md

-Malzahar, A Void Call, Talon,
+Malzahar, A Void Call (,

-Tail of The Dragon,
+Talon,Tail of The Dragon,

 Yorick, The King of Rock'n Roll,